When ADHD Meds Wear Off: Strategies for Better Management

 Importance of Ongoing Communication

-When ADHD meds wear off, maintaining regular contact with healthcare providers becomes essential.
-By sharing experiences—detailing when rebound traits emerge, how long they last, and their intensity—professionals can make informed recommendations.
+When ADHD meds wear off, keeping regular contact with healthcare providers becomes essential.
+Share your experiences.
+Detail when rebound traits appear, how long they last, and how intense they feel.
+Professionals can then make informed recommendations.

 Considering Medication Alternatives